flwn/signalr-ts/readme.md

 Currently two transports are **supported: WebSockets and LongPolling**.
 Support for Forever Frame and Server Sent Events is not yet planned, maybe it will sometime in the future.

 Only dynamic hub proxies are supported.
-I'd like to support dynamically generated proxies in the future.
-They are, however, tightly coupled to the jQuery version of the JavaScript client.
+I'd like to support generated proxies in the future.
+Unfortunately, they are tightly coupled to the jQuery version of the JavaScript client.

 ##Build
 The build process of Signalr-ts not completely fleshed out.
 The goal is to provide several builds for systemjs, amd and stand alone.
 Right now only the SystemJS version is supported.